Installation

 };

 Replace .husky/pre-commit with npx lint-staged.
-The index rebuild --stage step keeps INDEX.md/GRAPH.md in lockstep with committed nodes (no-op when already current).
+The index rebuild --stage step keeps ENTRY.md/GRAPH.md in lockstep with committed nodes (no-op when already current).

 Cheaper alternative: run npx secretlint "**/*" in CI on every push instead of locally.